About

 Instead of representing death or loss, skulls represent the important Eastern concept of emptiness, and truth.

-Emptiness is considered to be a quality of the universe.
-This means that phenomena we experience have no inherent nature by themselves; instead, we attach meaning to what we experience.
-It’s basically saying all events are neutral- but we choose to magnify them in our minds.
+“ Experiences have no inherent nature by themselves; instead, we attach meaning to what we experience.
+Basically I am saying all events are neutral- but we choose to magnify them in our minds, which lead to crossroads and opportunities to choose our perspective.”

 Why the crosses?

-The crosses help tie together the images as well as symbolize an intersection or a cross roads, that we all face like removing the mask, we need to reach these crossroads.
+The crosses symbolize an intersection or a cross roads, that we all face as our life matures, We need to reach these crossroads, to find the honesty about ourselves.
+The journey is all we have.

-So the skulls, crosses, and the dark subject matter ( even the carbon emissions) are meant to balance each other in the images and remind the artist and the viewer to not let past experiences cloud the future.
+So the skulls, crosses, and the dark subject matter are meant to balance each other in the images and remind the artist and the viewer to not let past experiences cloud the future.

-He is the co-founder, and co inventor of Kara Technologies Inc., ( https://www.karatech.com/ )a company and technology focused on creating new fundamental chemistries to allow for a greener world, by allowing for the greener upgrading and refining of oil and also oils replacement ; biofuels created from non food feedstocks without the production of CO2.
+He is the co-founder, and co inventor of Kara Technologies Inc., ( https://www.karatech.com/ )a company and technology focused on creating new fundamental chemistries to allow for a greener world, by allowing for the creation of circular green upgraded biofuels created from non food feedstocks (wood, grass, etc) without the production of CO2 in their processing.

 He is the founder and Chairman of the Rain Cage family of companies. which are first of a kind gears in the system of energy transformation, allowing People, Governments, Financial Institutions and Corporations to see - and profitably surpass - their Environmental and Social Goals.

-He is the founder, Chairman, and co inventor of Rain Cage Carbon, ( www.raincagecarbon.com ) which has pioneered CCRU, or Carbon Capture and Reuse technology which converts and captures emissions from industrial sources and directly from the atmosphere into high value products, and novel green energy sources.
+He is the founder, Chairman, and co inventor of Rain Cage Carbon, ( www.raincagecarbon.com ) which has pioneered CCRU, or Carbon Capture and Reuse technology which converts and captures emissions from industrial sources and directly from the atmosphere into high value products, to allow novel circular green energy sources, and perhaps change how the world and AI functions.

-He develops art and energy transition technologies, after surviving life, and then surviving the 9/11 attacks in New York and the years of health issues that have followed to remove his own mask, via painting, and leave as close to a white canvas of a world environment as possible for the future.
+He develops art, energy and social transition technologies, after barely surviving the 9/11 attacks in New York and many years of health issues that have followed , and a complex life of simular experience, finally choosing to remove his own mask, and leave as close to a white canvas of a world environment and future via business, and technology, and return to South Carolina.